WidAmi/mamele/learning_environment/HOWTO.md

 The easiest way to find the current score (or credits, lives, etc) is to use the MAME debugger.
 1. Start MAME with the -debug flag to run the debugger.
-2. Once you are in the game with a zero score, do `cheatinit`
+2. Once you are in the game with a zero score, enter the command `cheatinit` in the debugger.
-3. Score some points and enter `cheatnext increase` in the debugger.
+3. Score some points in the game and enter `cheatnext increase` in the debugger.
 This will search for all memory locations which increased since the last search or the init.
 4. Do this a few more times.
 The list of possible locations will get smaller.
 5. `cheatlist` will list the memory locations which matched all the searches.
-6. You can use something like `print b@800f` to print the byte value at address 0x800f.
+6. You can use something like `print b@800f` to print the byte value at address 0x800f once you think you have found the right location.